There are a number of phrases and meanings assigned to the FEAR acronym. The most common acronym for FEAR is False Evidence Appearing Real.

 In a comfortable developed society, most of us have no cause to live in fear daily, and yet many of us do feel daily anxiety and stress.
 Stress endured over time escalates to anxiety and fear.

-Fear in the absence of real danger is dangerous to our health.
+Fear in the absence of real danger can endanger our health.

 The Calm and Rational Mind